ivanwheatley038-source/Engineering_Capacity_Transformation/README.md

 ## Executive Summary

-Between 2019 and 2024, I led the transformation of a software engineering organization responsible for delivering enterprise sales capabilities for Cox Communications.
+Between 2019 and 2024, I led the transformation of a software engineering organization responsible for delivering enterprise sales capabilities.

 During this period, the organization increased annual delivery capacity from **1,292** accepted story points in 2019 to approximately **6,000** accepted story points in 2024—an increase of approximately **364%**—while growing engineering headcount by approximately **150%**.